Due to the COVID-19 pandemic, we are suspending the award of this fellowship until further notice.

-The Omohundro Institute and the William & Mary Lemon Project: A Journey of Reconciliation have been pleased to welcome Vineeta Singh for a two-year postdoctoral fellowship, beginning July 1, 2018, in the history of institutions and economies of oppression with a preference for higher education and slavery.
-The OI-W&M Lemon Project Postdoctoral Fellowship is supported by the Ronald Hoffman Fund in Honor of the OI’s Director Emeritus.
+The Omohundro Institute and the William & Mary Lemon Project: A Journey of Reconciliation were pleased to welcome inaugural OI-Lemon Project Fellow Vineeta Singh for a two-year postdoctoral fellowship, 2018-2020, in the history of institutions and economies of oppression with a preference for higher education and slavery.

 Ms. Singh completed her Ph.D. in Ethnic Studies at the University of California, San Diego.
 Upon accepting the OI-Lemon Project fellowship she said, “I am excited to bring my research on race, racism, and U.S. higher education to William & Mary and to build new classes and community programming with the Lemon Project and the Omohundro Institute.”